Our adaptive clothing guide & collection

 Inner waistband pulls.

-Poplin shirt
+Tie-front shirt

-Accessible openings – poppers added to the arm to allow full exposure as needed.
+Accessible openings: Poppers added to the arm to allow full exposure as needed.

-Poppers replace buttons down the front of the shirt – for ease of dressing for customers with low dexterity.
+Poppers replace buttons down the front of the shirt for ease of dressing for customers with low dexterity.

-Tube access – opening at the side seams for tube access.
+Tube access at the side seams.

-Men’s adaptive clothing
+Mens adaptive clothing

 Leisurewear set